Find your farm’s best electric poultry netting with this list of tested and approved products.

 - ENERGIZER IS NOT INCLUDED - DOES NOT WORK WITHOUT AN ENERGIZER - We recommend 1/4 Joules of Energy Per Every 168' Roll - Use only low or wide impedance intermittent pulse energizers.
 Warning!
 Do NOT use continuous current energizers with electric netting.

 - 🐓 Very easy to set up - Posts are pre-fastened to fence making setup less than 15 minutes - Stakes are placed every 12 Feet (Any less is unnecessary because this kit includes four guy-lines which prevent fence from sagging) Watch video to see the crisp lines of the fence

 - 🐓 Double spiked posts provide extra support - Trimming grass and vegetation along the line of the fence is a must.
 When vegetation touches the horizontal wires of the fence, the current is lowered.
 If enough vegetation is touching the fence, it will render the fence useless.
 We recommend purchasing a fence tester and keeping your fence above 3000 Volts to prevent predators

-Like Premier, RentACoop is another well-respected brand when it comes to all things poultry.
+Like Premier, RentACoop is another well-respected brand for all things poultry.

 This electric fence is no exception.

 With it, you can keep all kinds of wildlife away from your chickens, including bears, raccoons, dogs, foxes, wolves, and more.